Asia B2B Marketing Strategy White Papers

 This white paper ranks the performance of 10 global cities: Beijing, Dubai, Hong Kong, London, New York, Paris, Shanghai, Singapore, Sydney, and Tokyo (not in particular order), with regards to green buildings performance.
 Each city was analyzed to assess green building policies and targets, adoption of green building certification and construction projects, and the efficient performance of the city’s built environment.
 The purpose of the paper is to benchmark and publish the green building performance of these global cities, in order to evaluate global progress towards sustainable development, increase knowledge-sharing, share best practices, and better understand what is best (and what is not) working for cities on the global green building stage.

-The Trans-Pacific Partnership (TPP), a regional trade agreement among 12 countries, will benefit Vietnam's economy through its manufacturing sector.
-As TPP accounts for ~40% of global GD and ~11% of the world’s population, tariff reductions and expanded market access will be felt in Vietnam’s economy once TPP comes into effect.
+On 23 January 2017, newly elected U.S. President Donald J. Trump signed an executive order to withdraw the United States from the Trans-Pacific Partnership (TPP), a regional trade agreement among 12 member countries, including Vietnam.
+As TPP accounts for ~40% of global GD and ~11% of the world’s population, tariff reductions and expanded market access will be expected in Vietnam’s economy once TPP comes into effect.
 Large trade volumes with the U.S. and Japan, increased competitiveness due to low labor costs, as well as tariff cuts on export and import goods are major drivers behind Vietnam’s benefits from TPP.
-This white paper highlights opportunities that exist in Vietnam’s manufacturing sector as a result of TPP.
+This white paper highlights opportunities that exist in Vietnam’s manufacturing sector if the TPP were to be ratified.
 To maximize benefits, strategic development of supporting industries (raw materials and machinery) and accompanying infrastructure in Vietnam are required.

 The Role of In Vitro Diagnostics (IVD) in Saudi Arabia's Healthcare System